Opera and Arts Sanctuary

 It aspires to be a model for schools across the country by bridging artistic genres, using the power of musical storytelling to empower students, and augmenting the standard curriculum.

-Continue to visit this page for future updates on Hip H’opera and an announcement of the 2015 opera.
+Continue to visit this page for future updates on Hip H’opera.
 For more information about Hip H'opera, call 215.893.5927.

 Hip H’opera is made possible with support from The John S. And James L. Knight Foundation and the Wyncote Foundation.